tock/tock/doc/reference/trd-syscalls.md

 installed; if it is, the command returns `Success`.
 If it is not, the kernel returns `Failure` with an error code of `NOSUPPORT`.

-4.4 Allow (Class ID: 3)
+4.4 Read-Write Allow (Class ID: 3)
 ---------------------------------

-The Allow system call class is how a userspace process shares a read-write buffer with the kernel.
+The Read-Write Allow system call class is how a userspace process shares a read-write buffer with the kernel.
 When userspace shares a buffer, it can no longer access it.
-Calling an Allow system call also returns a buffer (address and length).
-On the first call to an
-Allow system call, the kernel returns a zero-length buffer.
-Subsequent calls to Allow return the previous buffer passed.
-Therefore, to regain access to the buffer, the process must call the same Allow system call again.
+Calling a Read-Write Allow system call also returns a buffer (address and length).
+On the first call to a Read-Write Allow system call, the kernel returns a zero-length buffer.
+Subsequent calls to Read-Write Allow return the previous buffer passed.
+Therefore, to regain access to the buffer, the process must call the same Read-Write Allow system call again.

-The register arguments for Allow system calls are as follows.
+The register arguments for Read-Write Allow system calls are as follows.
 The registers r0-r3 correspond to r0-r3 on CortexM and a0-a3 on RISC-V.

 | Argument               | Register |
 |------------------------|----------|